The best horse grooming tools, including brushes and a curry comb, laid out in a stable next to a horse.

 A dandy brush, with its long, stiff bristles, is designed to flick away more significant debris like dried mud, shavings, and caked-on dirt.
 It’s especially useful for cleaning legs and the underbelly, where mud tends to accumulate.
 While a body brush sweeps, a dandy brush flicks, making it highly effective for a quick clean-up before or after a ride.
 Look for one with an ergonomic grip, as it makes the repetitive flicking motion much more comfortable on your wrist.
 It’s a simple but indispensable tool for daily upkeep.

-Mane and Tail Brush: Detangle Knots with Ease
+Mane and Tail Brush: Gently Detangle Knots

 Keeping a horse's mane and tail free of tangles is crucial for preventing breakage and maintaining healthy hair.
 A good mane and tail brush should have widely spaced, smooth bristles that can work through knots without pulling or ripping the hair.
 It’s always best to start at the bottom and work your way up, holding the hair firmly above where you’re brushing to reduce pulling on the roots.
 Many riders find that using a detangling spray first makes the job much easier.
 Some even use human hair brushes, as they are designed to be gentle on delicate strands.